 Body

 The current unit supports more than 350 patients every year and those patients experience tremendous success, with about 97% of them discharged home without readmission.
-But the demand is far higher than what the current unit can provide – with hundreds transfered to other programs outside of the region due to lack of space each year.
+But the demand is far higher than what the current unit can provide – with hundreds transferred to other programs outside of the region due to lack of space each year.

 That’s why St. Charles is setting out to build a new, state-of-the-art, 23-bed unit.
 The new space will be designed with our patients, their families and our caregivers in mind to ensure we can care for our community now and into the future.